Weighted error-sum identities for periodic continued fractions and their generalizations: Introduction.

 In \cite{kalinin2019tropical,kalinin2024legendre}, Kalinin and Shkolnikov provide a generalization of Archimedes' exhaustion method (motivated by the study of sandpiles in convex domains), which, when applied to the triangle with vertices $(0,0)$, $(1,0)$, and $(0,\xi)$ yields the following identity for an irrational number $\xi$:

 The terms $h_n-\xi k_n$ in \eqref{eq:frist} are known in the literature as the errors in the approximation of the continued fraction of $\xi$.

 The study of error terms arising from continued fractions has a long history, motivated by the remarkable quality of Diophantine approximations provided by convergents.
-Given a real number $\xi$ with convergents $h_n/k_n$, the error $\varepsilon_n = h_n - \xi k_n$ measures the local quality of the approximation and often displays a rich algebraic structure when $\xi$ possesses additional arithmetic properties, such as periodicity or algebraicity.
+Given a real number \(\xi\) with convergents \(h_n/k_n\), the error

+measures the local quality of the approximation.
+In the quadratic case, the continued fraction of \(\xi\) is eventually periodic, and this periodicity often forces additional algebraic structure on the error sequence.